• Skip to primary navigation

 Lewes Day Trip from London by Train

 Looking for the best day trips from London by Train?
-Lewes in East Sussex is definitely a hidden gem and 1 of my favorite additions to my London itinerary.
+Lewes in East Sussex is definitely a hidden gem and 1 of my favorite additions to my list of places to visit near London.
+It's under 1h from Clapham Junction and just over 1h from London Victoria- both direct trains!
 The birthplace of the American revolution, it's a definite must visit for people interested in American history.
-(Also great for antique lovers.)
+(Also great for antique lovers with all its independent shops!)

 Close-up of Harvey's Brewery in Lewes Sussex.